ansible/ansible-examples/hadoop/README.md

 The above deployment model provides redundancy for data as the HDFS filesytem takes care of the data replication.
-The only single point of failure are the NameNode and the TaskTracker.
+The only single point of failure are the NameNode and the JobTracker.
 If any of these components fail the cluster will not be usable.